 Pre-existing medical conditions (PECs) are not automatically covered under your Working Overseas travel insurance policy.
 However, you can complete a medical assessment if you wish to apply to cover your PEC(s).

-What is a pre-existing condition?
+What is a pre-existing medical condition?

 What conditions must I declare?

-If you have type 2 diabetes or a heart, vascular or lung illness such as hypertension/high blood pressure, high cholesterol, heart attack, angina, atrial fibrillation, palpitations, stroke or asthma, and it meets our pre-existing condition definition, you must declare these when you purchase your policy.
+If you have ever been diagnosed with a PEC, which is type 2 diabetes or a heart, vascular or lung illness (such as hypertension/high blood pressure, high cholesterol, a heart attack, angina, atrial fibrillation, palpitations, a stroke or asthma), you must declare these during the application process.